 Open-Captioned Performances

-Open captioning provides patrons with live text presentation of onstage dialogue on an LED sign.
+Open captioning provides patrons with live text presentation of onstage dialogue on a monitor.
 A professional captioner scrolls up to three lines of text at a time in sync with the actors' spoken word.
-Except when otherwise noted, captions are best viewed from rows E-H, seats 101-109.*
+Rows E-H, seats 101-109 have the most direct line of sight to the monitor.
+Captions can be seen from most seat locations except for the outside edges of the audience.

 Open-captioned performances: